Physical Therapist Assistant

 - date of application.

 A new applicant pool is established for each admission period.
 Applicants who are not admitted for the current application period must re-apply to be considered for a later application period.
 PTA Program applications are available annually from the PTA Program Department.
-The deadline for submission is the third Friday in May of the current year.
+The window for submission of completed applications opens on the second Monday of June and closes on the second Monday of July of the current year.
 Selection of students is made one time a year during the summer.
 Newly selected students attend program orientation in the summer and begin program classes in the fall semester.

 To earn an Associate of Applied Science Degree as a Physical Therapist Assistant, a student must meet college graduation requirements and complete all coursework as prescribed in the degree plan with a minimum grade of “C.” Students must achieve a minimum score of 75 percent to pass all PTA courses.
 Students must also pass the Level II Exit Exam as a requirement of the final Capstone course.